What is a Good or Average Direct Mail Response Rate for Direct Mail Marketing?

 How is Direct Mail Different or Similar To Advertising

-We have already compared one direct mail campaign with another, and doing this is pretty simple and straightforward because, ultimately, the principle behind them remains the same.
+We have already compared one direct mail campaign with another, and doing this is pretty simple because, ultimately, the principle behind them remains the same.
 However, a comparison that is not often discussed is the one between direct mail and advertising.

-Although some people may classify direct mail as a form of advertisement, that wouldn’t be accurate per se because both of them have unique features that clearly separate them from each other.
+Although some people may classify direct mail as a form of advertisement, that wouldn’t be accurate per se because both of them have unique features that separate them from each other.

 Both direct mail and advertisements are aimed at marketing a specific product or service that a company has to offer.
 It is not hard to come across companies that effectively employ both these marketing strategies for their business.